 Spreading the word

-The recent pandemic squelched plans to participate in the American Concrete Institute’s concrete bowling ball competition and put the brakes on the effort to start an ACI student chapter.
-It also led to the cancellation of the open house that was planned for the spring.
+The recent pandemic squelched plans to participate in the American Concrete Institute’s concrete bowling ball competition.
+It also put the brakes on the effort to start an ACI student chapter.
+It also led to the cancellation of the open house that was on the schedule for the spring.

 “Our biggest problem is getting the word out to let people know we’re here,” Reber says.